-Networking is a fundamental skill for all businesspeople eager to advance their careers, but successfully making connections doesn't always come easily.
+Networking is an essential skill for all business people keen to advance their careers, but successfully making connections doesn’t always come easily.

 To get ahead in the cut-throat world of business, you need to be able to network discreetly and professionally.
 Many people struggle with pitching their networking attempts at the right level and are likely to either overwhelm and alienate potential contacts or fail to approach them at all.

 You can separate these common challenges into two broad categories: those faced by introverts and those experienced by extroverts.

 It’s natural to think that networking comes easy to extroverts, who are well-known for their ability to speak to new people.
 However, the most common trap extroverts fall into is the assumption that their attention is always welcome.

 A more subtle approach and the ability to spot when a potential contact is uncomfortable with the conversation are good tools for avoiding accidentally overstepping the mark.
 Extroverted individuals should always be ready to rein in their more bombastic personality traits and take their cues from the people with whom they are attempting to network.